djplaner/canvas-collections/docs/about/about-collections.md

 ## Why?

-The immediate spark for Canvas Collections arose from [Griffith University's](https://www.griffith.edu.au) decision to migrate the institutional Learning Management System (LMS) from Blackboard Learn to Canvas.
-Very quickly we became aware of the long-known limitations of Canvas' modules functionality.
-In particular, it became apparent that Canvas modules represented a significant step down in both the structural and visual capabilities used by Griffith courses.
+The immediate spark for Canvas Collections arose from [Griffith University's](https://www.griffith.edu.au) decision to migrate from Blackboard Learn to Canvas.
+We became aware of the long-known limitations of Canvas' modules functionality.
+Canvas modules represented a significant step down in both the structural and visual capabilities used by Griffith courses.

-The step down was particularly large due to the increasingly widespread adoption of [the Card Interface tweak](https://djplaner.github.io/Card-Interface-Tweak/) in Blackboard.
-The image below is an example of the visual design enabled by the Card Interface.
+The step down was particularly large due to the widespread adoption of [the Card Interface tweak](https://djplaner.github.io/Card-Interface-Tweak/) in Blackboard (e.g. image below).
 At last count, the Card Interface had been used by 250+ Griffith courses and had been adopted elsewhere.
 For more, see [these reflections on the Card Interface](https://djon.es/blog/2021/03/12/reflecting-on-the-spread-of-the-card-interface-for-blackboard-learn/)

 A solution to Canvas' limitations was required.
+Canvas Collections is the result.

 ![Simple Card Interface enabled user interface for a Blackboard course.
 It shows course cards each with highly visual banner images related to the topics of the connected modules.
 Each card also includes a relevant description and title.
 Some include dates associated with modules](https://djplaner.github.io/Card-Interface-Tweak/images/after.png)